 Consider this: If you stop giving big energy to lying and start giving big energy to truth-telling, over time, where might you be?

 In this podcast we mention our Discipline That Connects online course.
 This course works to equip and encourage parents in many areas of parenting (including lying) using our parenting framework as the filter.
-This 8-session online course will be offered fall 2019 and is also available anytime as a small group.
+This 8-session online course will be offered twice a year and is also available anytime as a small group.
 We’d love to see you there!